mtoxic91/tfcb_2023/homeworks/homework02/README.md

 Complete the interactive tutorial.

 _Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_
+The git pull did not work at first, I had to figure out the command "git pull upstream main" Docker did not update automatically.
+I received help from my CS friend to set up commands for man, less, vi

 ## Problem 1